-The purpose of the Guidelines is to establish a framework to facilitate and encourage property owners to provide outdoor public art.
-For the purposes of these Guidelines, "Public Art" shall mean art located either:
+The purpose of these Guidelines is to create a framework to facilitate and encourage property owners to provide outdoor public art.
+For purposes of these Guidelines, "Public art" shall mean art located either:

-- (1) On private property with a non-residential land use that is visible from a public right-of-way or public property; or - (2) In the adjacent public right of way; or - (3) On property owned or managed by the City of Arroyo Grande (City), that is openly displayed to the public without charge.
+- (1) on private property with a non-residential land use that is visible from a public right-of-way or public property, or - (2) in the adjacent public right of way, or - (3) on property owned or managed by the City of Arroyo Grande (City), that is openly displayed to the public without charge.